-Diagnosis is key to treating severe headaches.
-To get to the bottom of what’s causing your intense head pain, your doctor will start off by asking about your symptoms and general medical history, and then conduct a physical exam.
-The physical exam may involve an examination of your eyes, your heart and lungs, your muscles, and your nerves, as well as a review of your blood pressure and other vital signs.
-Often this may be enough to determine whether your severe headache is a cause for concern.
+Diagnosis is the key to treating severe headaches.
+To get to the bottom of what’s causing your intense head pain, your doctor will start by asking about your symptoms, obtain a general medical history, and will then conduct a physical exam.
+The physical exam may involve examining your eyes, heart, lungs, muscles, and nerves, as well as your blood pressure and other vital signs.
+Often, this may be enough to determine whether your severe headache is a cause for concern.
 Sometimes, your doctor may recommend some treatment, such as lifestyle changes or medications (OTC or prescribed), and then have you return for follow-up.

 - Full eye exam

 How Are Severe Headaches Treated?

 Healthcare professionals may treat headaches differently, depending on the individual, their health history, and whether they are suffering from a primary headache disorder or another condition.

 - Taking a non-steroidal anti-inflammatory drug (NSAID): Over-the-counter medications like ibuprofen (Advil, Motrin), acetaminophen (Tylenol), and acetylsalicylic acid (Aspirin) are considered the first-line defense against both primary and secondary headache.